 Engines, drive & performance

-Two petrol engines are on offer in the Picanto, of which the larger 84bhp 1.25-litre model is the better, especially when combined with the optional EcoDynamics stop-start system to boost fuel economy.
-Both engines are quiet and smooth, but the 69bhp 1.0-litre version isn’t as good on the motorway or when trying to overtake, while the larger engine copes much better with both.
-What's more, with the 1.25-litre there's no need to shift down through the gears when climbing steep hills.
-While the steering is as light and responsive as any good small car, the brakes are a bit abrupt and over-responsive, making rivals like the Hyundai i10 that much easier to drive.
-Also, as perfect as the car is for nipping around town, if you apply too much acceleration when pulling out of a tight or busy junction, the front tyres tend to lose grip.
+You get two petrol engines to choose from in the Picanto, and we’d go for the 84bhp 1.25-litre model combined with the optional EcoDynamics stop-start system to further increase fuel economy.
+Both engines are hushed and smooth, but the 69bhp 1.0-litre version feels underpowered on the motorway or when trying to overtake.
+The bigger engine copes much better and you don’t have to shift down the gears to climb steep hills in the 1.25-litre.
+The steering is as light and reactive as you’d expect in any small car but the brakes are too responsive, often bringing the car to an abrupt stop, making rivals such as the Hyundai i10 much easier to drive.
+Accelerating out of a tight or busy junction slightly too quickly can often cause the front tyres to lose grip.

 Price, value for money & options

-You may pay less for the likes of the Dacia Sandero, but you don’t get the same high levels of technology and equipment as in the Picanto.
-The entry-level 1 Air model comes fitted with air-conditioning, daytime running lights, CD stereo with MP3 connectivity, trip computer, hill-start assist, and electric windows as standard.
-One spec level up, the 2 model adds USB and Bluetooth connectivity, electric rear windows, steering-wheel-mounted controls, front fog lights and heated door mirrors.
-The top-of-the-range 3 cars also include LED daytime running lights, climate control, six-speaker stereo, and 15-inch alloy wheels.
-Plus, you get that amazing Kia seven-year/100,000-mile warranty, which significantly adds to the great value of the Picanto.
-And when you come to sell it on the used car market, it should hold up to 45 per cent of its original list price after three years of ownership.
+You can now get a Dacia Sandero for much less money than a Picanto, but you won’t get anywhere near the same level of equipment and accessories.
+The entry-level 1 Air model comes fitted with air-conditioning, daytime running lights, CD stereo with MP3 connectivity, trip computer, hill-start assist, and electric windows all as standard.
+The next model up, the 2, adds USB and Bluetooth connectivity, electric rear windows, steering-wheel-mounted controls, front fog lights and heated door mirrors.
+The top-of-the-range 3 gives you LED daytime running lights, climate control, a six-speaker stereo and 15-inch alloy wheels.